coreos/quartermaster/doc/arch.md

 # Introduction
-The deployment and management of distrubted storage systems is not only complicated, but also quite different accross different storage systems.
+The deployment and management of distributed storage systems is not only complicated, but also quite different across different storage systems.
 Although some distributed storage systems have their own deployment tools, they are based on a bare metal or virtual machine model and do not integrate with Kubernetes.
 QuarterMaster enables the deployment, installation, and